 Art and Music

 Children in our class participate in singing and learning to play the recorder.
-Third year students are introduced to playing the violin under the tutelage of Kristina Beachell.
+All students also play the violin in twice-weekly lessons under the tutelage of Kristina Beachell.
 The children are also learning to square dance.

 In addition to the craft and art projects which children can do during explore, Art in the Afternoon happens twice a week.
 Currently children are working on activities based on the Mesozoic Era in addition to their stitching of animals.